 In 2016, the CMS determined that coverage for some sex reassignment surgery is possible on a case-by-case basis.
-Suppose you and your health care providers feel that reassignment surgery is right for you.
-In that case, you may plead your case with a Medicare Administrative Contractor at your local CMS Office.
+Suppose you and your healthcare providers feel that reassignment surgery is right for you.
+In that case, you may plead with a Medicare Administrative Contractor at your local CMS Office.

 Which procedures will Original Medicare cover?

-For starters, Medicare will usually not pay for cosmetic procedures associated with alleviating gender dysphoria (formerly known as gender identity disorder).
+For starters, Medicare will usually not pay for cosmetic procedures that alleviate gender dysphoria (formerly known as gender identity disorder).
 Cosmetic procedures may include, but are not limited to:

 - Facial feminization surgery